Furnishing a first off-campus apartment is an exciting experience. There is a sense of freedom that comes from having a place of your own.

 When you are sharing your apartment with others it might be a good idea to compare notes to see if any roommates already own furniture or other furnishings they can bring.
 Do this before you buy any new furniture.

-If it is important to you to have a place that looks attractive, you might want to decide on colors or furnishing pieces that are mutually acceptable, especially in common areas.
+If it is important for you to have a place that looks attractive, you might want to decide on colors or furnishing pieces that are mutually acceptable, especially in common areas.
 Furnish beautifully and avoid ugly disagreements.

 While sharing the cost of different furniture pieces may sound attractive at first, remember that eventually, you or your roommates will move out.
 When that happens, it might be hard to decide who gets to keep what, or how to split one piece of furniture between two people.
 It is better to buy separate pieces instead of sharing the cost of one.